 Applicants must certify they do not discriminate in regard to race, creed, color, religion, national origin, sexual orientation, gender identity, marital status, physical or mental handicap, and veteran status.

 Women's Fund believes spirituality is an important component in a woman or girl’s self-development and we recognize that organized religion provides the traction and grounding for spiritual development.
 However, Women’s Fund is committed to remaining neutral regarding the choices women and girls make about religious expression, as our donors celebrate many different religions or no religion at all.
 Therefore, it is our policy not to fund programs that include prayer, the promotion of religion, religious preferences, objectives, education, and/or training.
 If your organization’s mission statement is religious in nature, you must describe the role that mission and presence has in the grant activities for which you are seeking Women’s Fund support.

 Interested applicants should submit a concept paper to Women’s Fund of Central Indiana detailing their knowledge of mental health issues impacting girls, their innovative plans for disrupting the status quo, and demonstrate how they will acknowledge the concerns and considerations noted by Women’s Fund.
 It is not imperative for the solution to be inclusive all of the concerns and considerations.
 Collaboration is favored but not necessary.

 Concept papers should be not more than five pages using normal margins and size 11 font.

-Concept papers are due by August 15, 2018 and should be addressed to: Women’s Fund of Central Indiana, Attn: Mental Health Task Force and emailed to Deanna Gonzales at email@example.com.
+Concept papers are due by August 15, 2018 at 5 p.m.
+(EDT) and should be addressed to: Women’s Fund of Central Indiana, Attn: Mental Health Task Force and emailed to Deanna Duncan at firstname.lastname@example.org.